-Does your love of literature go beyond scholarship?
 Are you looking to branch out from your chosen field and learn how to write creatively?
-Are you an aspiring author who wants to add a practical, hands-on component to your university education?
+Our Creative Writing Minor offers you the freedom to discover your unique literary voice.

 The Minor in Literature and Film Studies allows students to study cinema both as a specific art form with its own history and "language" and as a medium that emerges in the broader context of literary and other cultural production.

 The Co-op program is unique to the UTSC campus at the University of Toronto.
 It provides an excellent opportunity for students to combine their studies in English with practical job experience.